When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Most dogs love the snow, whether they’re well-equipped for it or not.
 See this fun compilation video of dogs enjoying the winter wonderland.
 Does it remind you of your pup?

-But always remember, you should suit up the smaller ones for snow playtime, just like you would your kids.
+Always remember, you should suit up the smaller ones for snow playtime, just like you would your kids.
 And limit their time in extreme temperatures.
+Even just a few short minutes can be too long when the temperatures get too low.